Connect with others who understand.

 Temperature Sensitivity and Goosebumps

-Some members experience goosebumps only when they are cold — but they feel cold all the time.
+Some members experience goosebumps only when they’re cold, but they feel cold all the time.
 “I am freezing all the time,” wrote one member.
 “I just came in from being outside to get warmed up.
 It’s 90 here today, and I was lying in my lounge chair in the sun for almost an hour.
 I even got goosebumps at one point during that time.”

 Other Goosebump Experiences With MS

-A few MyMSTeam members have had other unusual experiences with goosebumps.
+A few MyMSTeam members have had other unusual sensations or experiences with goosebumps.

-Another member described experiencing something like goosebumps as a precursor to facial or head numbness.
+Another member described experiencing something like goosebumps just before their face or head became numb.
 “For me, it feels a little like goosebumps when it’s coming on.”

-No matter the cause of your goosebumps, it’s important to talk to your doctor or neurologist about them — especially if the goosebumps are uncomfortable, frustrating, or causing mental distress.
+If you’re experiencing sensory symptoms or bothersome, persistent goosebumps, it’s important to mention this to your doctor or neurology provider.
+This is especially true if the goosebumps are uncomfortable, frustrating, or causing mental distress.
 One member expressed having feelings like this: “These ‘goosebumps’ are in my head.
 I hate drugs, but I can’t deal with this anymore.
 Anyone know of any meds I can talk to my neuro about?”

-Always ask your doctor for medical advice if you are concerned about a new or worsening symptom.
-Working with a neurologist to find the right MS treatment or set of treatment options for your symptoms could help minimize these goosebumps, no matter how you are experiencing them or what is causing them.
+Ask your doctor for medical advice if you have a new or worsening symptom, especially if it affects your quality of life.
+Working with a neurologist to find the right MS treatment or set of treatment options could help reduce how often these goosebumps appear — no matter what they feel like or what’s causing them.

-On MyMSTeam, the social network for people with multiple sclerosis and their loved ones, more than 183,000 members come together to ask questions, give advice, and share their stories with others who understand life with multiple sclerosis.
+On MyMSTeam, the social network for people with multiple sclerosis and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with multiple sclerosis.

-Have you experienced goosebumps with MS?
-Share your experience in the comments below or by posting on MyMSTeam.
+Have you had goosebumps with MS?
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 A MyMSTeam Member